omgmog/talk-cardboctober/talk.md

 ## **EASY MODE**
 ### **join in sometimes**

-^ We encouraged others to participate, but unsurprisingly few took part.
+^ We encouraged others to participate.

 ---
 ![](images/regular.gif)